oracle/rwloadsim/README.md

 ## News

-Release 3.0.1 includes three major new features:
+Release 3.0 includes four major new features:

  * SQL declaration no longer needs explicit bind and/or define, as bind variables and select list elements can be implicitly matched to declared variables.
  * The separate declaration and subsequent execution of SQL is no longer needed.
  * Formatting of output using printf.
+ * You can generate a single executable with an included rwl script.

 In addition, there are several minor update, a number of bug fixes and updates to the standard oltp workload